bitfwdcommunity/Blockathon/README.md

 Asking for pre-registration will give you and your team an indication of the number of attendees for the event and how much catering you will have to provide.
 Using services such as Eventbite or Google Form can help you with this process.

 ## Budgetting
 Understanding your budget is crucial to the running of the event.
 Most of the budget will be for the food and drinks catering as it is important to keep your attendees full and let them focus on hacking.

-Include Sample Budgetting...
-🔴🔴
+Spending an entire day or weekend together, solving problems and sharing breakfast, lunch, dinner and late night snacks has a way of bringing people together.

+Make the food at your hackathon a healthy, fulfilling experience for attendees.

+Sample Budgets (Priced in AUD):

+For 12 Hour Blockathon Day
+- One Lunch + One Dinner and Drinks + Snacks
+Approx cost: $300 - 1000

+For 24 Hour Blockathon Day
+- One Breakfast + One Lunch + One Dinner and drinks + Snacks
+Approx cost: $500 - $2000

+For 48 Hour Blockathon Weekend
+- Two Breakfasts + Two Lunches + Two Dinners and drinks + Snacks
+Approx cost: $1000 - 10000+

+- Breakfast ideas: Waffles, Pancakes, Cereal, Toast
+- Lunch ideas: Sandwiches, Buritos, Falalel wraps, sushi,
+- Dinner ideas: Pizza, Pick a favourite restaurant nearby and do an Uber Eats order
+- Snacks: Chips, Dips, Lollies, Tea, Coffee

+For alcohol budgetting, it is usally best to estimate $10 per person.

 ## Sponsorship
 Unless you have a budget for Hackathons, you will want to find a sponsor for your event to cover your costs.
 Costs include those for a venue (if you are unable to find a free option), and food.
 Your sponsor may be able to provide you with a venue for your event.